nalgeon/tryxinyminutes/try/go/index.md

 `append` only adds atomic elements to a slice.
 To append another slice, pass a slice and add a trailing ellipsis.
 The ellipsis tells the compiler to unpack the slice into individual elements, making them consumable for `append`.
-(This is called "paremeter expansion".)
+(This is called "parameter expansion".)

 ```go